denni5x/DBToolsDist/README.md

 ## Theme and Layout

 If you want my theme and or layout, you can copy the following code snippets and paste them into your Axiom Editor.
-You can find the layout settings in the Axiom Editor under `Window -> Load Layout from Clipboard` and the theme settings under `Help -> Style Editor -> Import from Clipboard`.
+- Layout settings: Open Axiom Editor in main menu bar go to `Window -> Load Layout from Clipboard`
+- Theme settings: Open Axiom Editor in main menu bar go to `Help -> Style Editor -> Import from Clipboard`
 <details>
 <summary>Expand For Theme and Layout</summary>